Foods You Can or Can't Eat When You Have Diverticulitis

 Can Diverticulitis Pain Go Away on Its Own?

 Mild cases of diverticulitis may not require treatment.
 More severe or recurrent cases may require antibiotics and an all-liquid or low-fiber diet until symptoms stop.
 The pain can generally be managed with acetaminophen (Tylenol).
-Aspirin and ibuprofen should be avoided because of the risk of an upset stomach and internal bleeding.
+Aspirin and ibuprofen should be avoided because of the risk for upset stomach and internal bleeding.

 How Much Fiber Should I Eat Each Day?